 Title to property is now registered in the Land Register of Scotland.

-Where a property has not previously been registered in the Land Register a report, referred to as a P16 report, or property definition report, is usually obtained by the seller at an early stage in the transaction.
+Where a property has not previously been registered in the Land Register a report, referred to as a Plans report, is usually obtained by the seller at an early stage in the transaction.
 This report compares the seller’s title with the OS map.
 Any discrepancies shown at that stage may involve the seller in obtaining a corrective deed from a neighbour to remove any discrepancies between the ground being sold and the ground actually owned by the seller.
 This process only applies in relation to the first registration in The Land Register.

 Your title and survivorship clauses